-Step 2: Prepare Your Greens
+Step 2: Prepare your greens

 Boxwood is the main green that I used for the tree, and I accented it, after the main shape was created, filling in with other assorted evergreens such as cedar, pine and balsam.

-Step 3: Arrange Your Greens
+Step 3: Arrange your greens

-Step 4: Fill in Your Tree
+Step 4: Fill in your tree

 Continue adding pieces of boxwood, turning the tree as you go, until you have filled in the whole tree.

-Step 5: Accent With Various Evergreens
+Step 5: Accent with various evergreens

 At this point your tree is ready to decorate!
 Because this tree is actually a “flower arrangement,” you can easily use fresh cut flowers as a primary decorating feature.
 Just give your chosen flowers a fresh cut and insert them directly into the foam; they will stay fresh for up to two weeks at least.
-I like to use fresh flowers that will dry nicely too, such as baby’s breath (which look like snowflakes), pepper berries and heather.
+I like to use fresh flowers that will dry nicely too, such as baby’s breath (which looks like snowflakes), pepper berries and heather.